rewanrashid18/sbom-python/README.md

 ```

 # Project Assumptions
-1. Repositories in directory are valid git repositories
+1. Repositories in the directory are valid git repositories
-2. All directories that containg a `package.json` also contain a `package-lock.json`
+2. All directories that contain a `package.json` also contain a `package-lock.json`
 3. devDependencies are not of interest for the SBOM